capistrano/rails/README.md

 # This should match config.assets.prefix in your rails config/application.rb
 set :assets_prefix, 'prepackaged-assets'

+# Defaults to nil
+# This should match config.assets.manifest in your rails config/application.rb
+set :assets_manifest, 'app/assets/config/manifest.js'

 # RAILS_GROUPS env value for the assets:precompile task.
 Default to nil.
 set :rails_assets_groups, :assets